 Anyway, have a great weekend and enjoy the stew if you choose to make it.
 Also, if you want to follow along with me for the January Instagram challenge, check out my Instagram page here.
 You can also participate if you want, as it’s not too late.
 Cheers!

-- 1 Tbsp grass-fed butter, ghee or tallow
+- 1 Tbsp grass-fed butter or ghee

 - 1/2 large red onion, chopped